-Meet our guide at 0830 at the Hualamphong Railway Station.
+Meet our guide at 0830 at the Hualamphong Railway Station to start your railway journey.
 Please take enough time and take into account the traffic in Bangkok.
 Your guide will be waiting at an appointed place at the station.
 He has bought your tickets.
 We will travel 2nd class.
-This is our preferred class as it is not air-conditioned so the windows are open.
-This allows you to make pictures from the train.
+This is our preferred class as it is not air-conditioned, so the windows are open.
+This allows you to take pictures from the train.
 You will travel to Ayutthaya, the former capital of the Siamese kingdom.
-Expected arrival time in Ayutthaya is 0948.
+The expected arrival time in Ayutthaya is 0948.
 Our driver will be waiting for us.
-After we have dropped your luggage at the hotel we will start our exploration of the magnificent ruins of Ayutthaya.
+After we have dropped your luggage at the hotel, we will start our exploration of the magnificent ruins of Ayutthaya.

-We will visit Wat Sri Sanphet and Wat Sri Mongkol Bophet after which we have lunch in a restaurant on the riverside.
-After lunch we will move to the pier and make a boat trip around the former capital.
+We will visit Wat Sri Sanphet and Wat Sri Mongkol Bophet, after which we have lunch in a restaurant on the riverside.
+After lunch, we will move to the pier and take a boat trip around the former capital.
 UNESCO inscribed Ayutthaya on its list of World Heritage Sites in 1991.

-Overnight at the lovely Baan Tebpitak Elegant Ayotthaya
+Overnight at the lovely Baan Tebpitak Elegant Ayutthaya

 Day 2: Ayutthaya – Phitsanulok – Sukhothai

-After breakfast there is time for a visit to the fresh market of Ayutthaya: Chao Phrom.
+After breakfast, there is time for a visit to the fresh market of Ayutthaya: Chao Phrom.
 This interesting market is within walking distance of the hotel.
-At 0900 we will take public transfer to the railway station.
+At 0900 we will take a public transfer to the railway station.
 Our train departs at 0948 to Phitsanulok.
 We board the train for a lovely ride.
 We pass through Lopburi.
-From the train you can see Prang Sam Yod, the best known landmark of Lopburi.
-This monument probably dates back to the late 12th/early 13th century and was part of the Khmer empire.
+From the train, you can see Prang Sam Yod, the best-known landmark of Lopburi.
+This monument probably dated back to the late 12th/early 13th century and was part of the Khmer empire.
 We continue through the lowlands of the Chao Phraya River basin to Nakhon Sawan, where the origin is of the River of Kings.
 It is formed by three major tributaries: the Ping, Yom, and Nan Rivers.

-Expected arrival at Phitsanulok is 1312.
+The expected arrival at Phitsanulok is 1312.
 We disembark from the train and meet our driver.
 It’s time for lunch which we will enjoy at a local restaurant.
 Sukhothai Historical Park is our next destination.
-UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns”.
+UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns.”
 The historical parks of Kamphaeng Phet and Sri Satchanalai are also part of this World Heritage Site.
 We will spend the afternoon in the historical park of Sukhothai.
-In our itinerary are the Wat Mahathat, Wat Sri Chum and other highlights of this magnificent historical park.
+Our itinerary includes Wat Mahathat, Wat Sri Chum, and other highlights of this magnificent historical park.

 Day 3: Sukhothai – Phitsanulok – Chiang Mai

-After breakfast we will continue to visit more sites of the Sukhothai Historical Park.
+After breakfast, we will continue to visit more sites of the Sukhothai Historical Park.
 We can rent bicycles but leave this to you.
-It is a great way to explore the park but cycling is not for everyone.
-At around 1100 we will drive back to Phitsanulok to board the train to Chiang Mai.
-The expected time of departure is 1322 so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
+It is a great way to explore the park, but cycling is not for everyone.
+At around 1100, we will drive back to Phitsanulok to board the train to Chiang Mai.
+The expected departure time is 1322, so we will fill our stomachs before with a delicious lunch at a restaurant at the Yom River.
 We board the train at the railway station.

 Then the train continues to the Khuntan Mountain Range.
 There are six protected areas in this mountain range.
 We pass through the lush forests of Doi Khuntan National Park, which is spectacular.
-The Khuntan tunnel is, with a length of 1362m, the longest railway tunnel of Thailand.
-After the tunnel we will descend to the valley and head for the famous White Bridge at Tha Chomphu.
-Before we arrive in Chiang Mai the train stops at Lamphun.
+The Khuntan tunnel is, with a length of 1362m, the longest railway tunnel in Thailand.
+After the tunnel, we will descend to the valley and head for the famous White Bridge at Tha Chomphu.
+Before we arrive in Chiang Mai, the train stops at Lamphun.
 From there it is another half hour to Chiang Mai where we will disembark at the Railway Station.
-Expected arrival in Chiang Mai is 1930.
+The expected arrival in Chiang Mai is 1930.
 Your guide will arrange a typical Chiang Mai red taxi to your hotel.